 Boxed cake mix is given a tangy twist with a creamy Key lime filling.
-This easy to make Key Lime Poke Cake is a great potluck dish, and you can even make the filling green for a fun St. Patrick’s Day treat!
+This easy Key lime poke cake is light and refreshing, the perfect dessert for spring or summer.
+And, you can even color the filling green for a fun St. Patrick's Day treat!

 Here are all the reasons why you NEED this dessert in your life:

-- Since the cake is baked in a 9 x 13 inch pan, it’s great for potlucks and travels well.
+- Since the cake is baked in a 9 x 13 inch pan, it travels well (versus a regular layer cake).

 - This cake is versatile and delicious for all seasons!
 The lime flavors make for a great spring or summer treat; you can even use food coloring to dye the Key lime filling green for St. Patrick's Day.
 And, since you can use bottled key lime juice and regular limes, you can still get your Key lime fix even in the dead of winter!

-- Boxed white cake mix: plus all the ingredients called for on the box.
+- Boxed white cake mix: don't forget you will also need all the ingredients listed on the box to make the cake.
 I used whole eggs in my mix rather than just whites, so my final cake came out a little yellow.
 If you want a pure white cake, use only egg whites!

 - Limes: I used regular limes for the lime zest.
-The recipe calls for 2 tsp. lime zest, about 1 – 1 ½ limes.
-If you’ve got Key limes, go ahead and use those for the zest also!
+The recipe calls for 2 teaspoons lime zest, or about 1 - 1 ½ limes.
+If you've got Key limes, go ahead and use those for the zest also!

 Using a large diameter tool to poke the holes is very important!
 If you use something smaller in diameter like a skewer, the filling won't be able to penetrate the cake and will mostly sit on top.
 You want to make sure enough of the Key lime flavor gets into the cake!
 This also helps the cake stay super moist.
 I used the handle of a wooden spoon that was about ½ inch in diameter.